 In addition, there has been some confusion about how to actually compare EPDs in the specification process.

-5. Are there any tools available for using EPDs in the specification process?
+4. Are there tools for using EPDs in the specification process?

 While there are currently no tools available that can compare all EPD data, there are a number available designed to make the task of comparing EPDs simpler.
 These include IES’ IMPACT compliant suite within its VE software, based on the BRE protocol for building Life Cycle Assessments.